BruceEckel/functional_error_handling/Slides.md

 ---

 - Github: BruceEckel/functional_error_handling
-    - These slides (Slides.md for Obsidian)
+    - Code examples + tools
     - Paper (in progress): for depth in things I can only touch on
-    - Code examples + tools
+    - These slides (derived from the paper)

 - Requires Python type annotations + checker